Kritchanaxt/MYPROJECT/README.md

    -  Search and view details for any Pokémon

-   -  Show abilities, stats, and types of Pokémon

    -  View images of each Pokémon

    -  Dynamic loading of data via API